About our Initiatives on Comprehensive Sexuality Education

 TARSHI believes in the right of all people and especially young people and women, to have information on sexuality, so they can make informed choices about their own lives.
 The right to information about one’s own body, the right to choose what one does with one's body and the right to make informed health related decisions vests in each individual.

-Over more than a decade, TARSHI has worked towards making accurate information available to young people through the infoline, publications such as the The Red Book and the The Blue Book, and conducting trainings and sessions in schools and colleges on varied issues related to sexuality.
+Over more than two decades, TARSHI has worked towards making accurate information available to young people through the infoline, publications such as the The Red Book and the The Blue Book, and conducting trainings and sessions in schools and colleges on varied issues related to sexuality.

 Studies such as the one commissioned by the WHO and Global programme on AIDS, authenticate what we have found to be true from our work experience: that when young people have been given correct information, they are often in a better position to make responsible and safer choices for themselves.